canonical/lxd/specs/rest-api.md

 Not all of the REST interface requires authentication:

- * PUT to /1.0/trust is allowed for everyone with a client certificate
+ * POST to /1.0/certificates is allowed for everyone with a client certificate
  * GET to /1.0/images/\* is allowed for everyone but only returns public images for unauthenticated users

 Unauthenticated endpoints are clearly identified as such below.